 The FDA’s limited approval, the spokesperson said, “has created confusion and uncertainty because it appears to conflict with recommendations previously issued by the Centers for Disease Control and Prevention and the guidance issued by several professional organizations.”

 Currently, state law only allows health care providers to administer vaccines based on recommendations by the Advisory Committee for Immunization Practices (ACIP) to the director of the U.S. Centers for Disease Control and Prevention (CDC).
-Provisions put in place for school-required immunizations (which does not include the COVID-19 vaccine), however, do allow some flexibility for doctors and pharmacies to take into consideration recommendations from other leading medical groups apart from the CDC.
+Provisions put in place for school-required immunizations (which do not include the COVID-19 vaccine), however, do allow some flexibility for doctors and pharmacies to take into consideration recommendations from other leading medical groups apart from the CDC.

 The law was written with those safeguards in mind after Colorado lawmakers and doctors on the frontlines saw what they described as “increasing political involvement” in medicine with the appointment of Kennedy as the nation’s top health official.